 If you’re facing cash shortages, this is a good time to cut expenses.
 Are you paying for software services that overlap?
 Do you pay for memberships in organizations you don’t participate in or for magazines/newsletters you never read?
 Are you still paying rent and overhead costs when your team is working at home?

 If cutting expenses isn’t enough, there are resources you can turn to.
 Fundbox offers lines of credit and other financing options to help.
 The Small Business Administration is offering several types of loans you can look into.
 As of December 27, 2020, Congress has approved additional funds for the PPP.
-Now Fundbox can help connect you with a PPP lender.
+Fundbox is no longer accepting PPP applications, however, the SBA can help you find a PPP lender.

 Another area to examine is your tax planning.
 Are you going to end up owing more or paying less than you thought before the coronavirus pandemic hit?
 It’s so easy to inadvertently make mistakes when it comes to paying taxes.
 Talk to your accountant to make sure you haven’t done anything wrong.